 Game Show Fundraiser

-You and your group members collect the sheets daily and tally up scores.
+Now back to the sheets…collect the sheets daily and tally the scores.
 Each day, announce the winner or announce the names of every contestant who answered every question correctly (should you have a tie) and do a prize drawing over the intercom for that day’s winner.
 Do this every day, with new game show quizzes, for as long as you wish.

 This is a brilliant fundraiser, especially around Halloween.
 Ask around to try to get a business or individual to donate a space where you can hold a haunted house.
 With a little imagination and the right tools, you can also set something like this up in a wooded or other outdoor area.
 Find volunteers who are willing to dress up in scary costumes and/or work as a ticket taker, equipment operator, or can perform some other necessary task.
 Charge at the door and let partakers have the time of their life!
 Also, if you want to really rake in some donations, this is an event that can be done several nights a week or every weekend, throughout an entire month.

-You can throw this great event during any and every holiday you wish.
-Set up a place where you can invite the public (or do an “invite only”) to partake in a breakfast, lunch, or dinner hosted by your non profit or charity.
+You can throw this great event during any and every holiday.
+Set up a place where you can invite the public (or do an “invite only”) to partake in a breakfast, lunch, or dinner hosted by your nonprofit or charity.
 You and some friends or volunteers can prepare a simple, tasty meal or you can hire a restaurant to cater the meal.
-Charge a reasonable donation per person to get in.
+Charge a reasonable entrance fee per person.
 Make sure you advertise or send out invitations ahead of time and have people make a reservation so you can have a good estimate of how many people will attend.
 Put on some music or offer some easy forms of entertainment to spice things up.

 Hot Air Balloon Launch

-First, you’ll need to find an aeronautics club or hot air balloon club that would like to feature their balloon for your occasion.
-If you can’t find someone with a hot air balloon to set off, you can try to find someone with a small plane or other small aircraft.
+First, you’ll need to find a hot air balloon club that would like to feature their balloon for your occasion.
+If you can’t find someone with a hot air balloon you can use, try to find someone with a small plane or other small aircraft.
 Next, find an appropriate area to hold the event and make sure you comply with any local regulations regarding the drop of postcards.
 We recommend that you advertise that you have a clean up crew to pick up the postcards that don’t get an owner.